ntop/PF_RING/doc/hugepages.rst

    mount -t hugetlbfs none /dev/hugepages

-With no options the default hugepage size is used.
-To use a different size it is possible to specify the "pagesize=" option.
 In order to control the maximum amount of memory bound to a mount point it is possible to specify the "size=" option (size is rounded down to the nearest hugepage size).